Professor Andrea Brancale

 We offer support to a variety drug discovery projects (from hit identification to lead optimisation) by providing guidance in the application of different computer-aided methodologies.

-I am the Chemistry Editor of Antiviral Chemistry and Chemotherapy
+I am the Editor-in Chief of Antiviral Chemistry and Chemotherapy